-and Hamilton, Massachusetts areas.
+in the Newburyport and Hamilton, Massachusetts and Woodstock, VT areas.
 Paul is a Tai Chi and Qigong (Chi Kung) master as well as an expert in martial Tai Chi, which includes Pushing Hands and Chin

 Na.
 Great Bay Tai Chi offers instruction in Tai Chi for health as well Yang style Taijiquan (Tai Chi as a martial art).

-Chris Himmel began his study of martial arts in the early 1990s.
+Chris Himmel (Lead Instructor) Chris began his study of martial arts in the early 1990s.
 It was not until he discovered Taijiquan that he truly found what he was searching for.
-Currently, Chris studies the Yang Style Short, Long, Ball and Saber forms along with Push Hands and the Taiji Fighting Set.
+Currently, Chris studies the Yang Style Short, Long, Ball, Saber, and Sword forms along with Push Hands and the Taiji Fighting Set.
 In 2010 Chris added the study of Wudang San Feng Natural Style Arts under Paul Mahoney and LuAnne Pigeon, which includes the arts of Xingyiquan, Baguazhang, and Taijiquan.
 Chris has also taken seminars Dr. Yang, Jwing-Ming and his disciples, as well as with Master Shan Guiwen, and Sifu Gary LaChapelle.
 Chris’s passion for Tai Chi is evident in his classes as he likes nothing better than sharing his knowledge with others.
 Chris has experience teaching Qigong to patients recovering from addiction as well as in assisted living facilities.
 Chris received gold and silver medals for form performances and a gold medal for push hands competition at the 2019 International Chinese Martial Arts Championship tournament in Marlboro, MA.

-Petra Horgan began her study of Yang Style Tai Chi Chaun Short Form at the School of Tai Chi Chuan in New York City.
+Petra Horgan Petra began her study of Yang Style Tai Chi Chaun Short Form at the School of Tai Chi Chuan in New York City.
 She has also studied with Wolfe Lowenthal at Long River Tai Chi Circle in Manhattan, New York.
 Currently, she studies and teaches at Great Bay Tai Chi with Paul Mahoney, adding Traditional Yang Style Long Form, Qi Gong and Pushing Hands to her interests.

-Kate Heckman trained for several years in the martial art of Muay Thai kick boxing.
+Kate Heckman Kate trained for several years in the martial art of Muay Thai kick boxing.
 Kate now enjoys studying and practicing Tai Chi at Great Bay Tai Chi.
 She enjoys all aspects of this fascinating martial art from practicing qigong and meditation to learning the martial applications of the forms.
 She currently teaches classes for Great Bay Tai Chi at the the Community House of Hamilton/Wenham.